evanx/jsbin/hydratePromises/readme.md

    ...
 }
 ```
-We have invoked `commonFunctions.loadSectionArticles` which returns an ES6 `Promise` for data being fetched asynchronously.
-This migh be from server endpoints, or perhaps directly from Redis if on the server.
-So `commonFunctions` might have a different implementation on the server vs the client.
+Our resolvers ionvoke `loadSectionArticles` which returns an ES6 `Promise` for data being fetched asynchronously.
+This might be from HTTP endpoints, or perhaps directly from Redis if on the server.
+So our `handler` might have a different implementation on the server vs the client.

 Hopefuly the above can be used isomorphically i.e. to prerender components server-side after hydrating their state.